FinaPolat/Prompt-Engineering-for-KE/1_data_module/README.md

 - 3 task demonstrations retrieved from the training corpus based on the maximum marginal relevance metric (CoT few-shots)

 **Chain of thought with self-consistency:**
-- No task demonstration (zero-shot)
+- No task demonstration (CoT self-cons zero-shot)
 - 1 task demonstration retrieved from the training corpus based on the maximum marginal relevance metric (CoT self-cons one-shot)
 - 3 task demonstrations retrieved from the training corpus based on the maximum marginal relevance metric (CoT self-cons few-shots)

 **Generated Knowledge:**
-- No task demonstration (zero-shot)
+- No task demonstration (GenKnow zero-shot)
 - 1 task demonstration retrieved from the training corpus based on the maximum marginal relevance metric (GenKnow one-shot)
 - 3 task demonstrations retrieved from the training corpus based on the maximum marginal relevance metric (GenKnow few-shots)

 **Reason and Act:**
-- No task demonstration (zero-shot)
+- No task demonstration (ReAct zero-shot)
 - 1 task demonstration retrieved from the training corpus based on the maximum marginal relevance metric (ReAct one-shot)
 - 3 task demonstrations retrieved from the training corpus based on the maximum marginal relevance metric (ReAct few-shots)